rust-lang/edition-guide/src/rust-2018/crates-io-disallows-wildcard-dependencies.md

 ![Minimum Rust version: 1.6](https://img.shields.io/badge/Minimum%20Rust%20Version-1.6-brightgreen.svg)

-Crates.io will not allow you to create a package with a wildcard dependency.
+Crates.io will not allow you to upload a package with a wildcard dependency.
 In other words, these:

 ```toml
 [dependencies]